Important Links for Academic Information

 Final Transcript(s) Requirement

-First-year students must ensure that the Admissions Office has an official and final transcript from your undergraduate school(s) (and graduate schools, if applicable).
+First-year J.D. students must ensure that the Admissions Office has an official and final transcript on file from your undergraduate school(s) (and graduate schools, if applicable).
 The document(s) must come directly from either your school(s) or LSAC, and importantly, must indicate degree conferral.
-Please provide the final transcripts by August 3, 2018.
-If the Admissions Office does not have the document(s) on file by October 15, the first-year student risks being withdrawn from enrollment by the Student Records Office.
+Please provide the final transcripts by August 1.
+If the Law School does not have the document(s) on file by October 15, the first-year student will be withdrawn from enrollment by the Student Records Office per ABA requirements.

 Small Sections, Course Schedules and Required Texts

-In the spring, each student must take three required courses — Property (4 hours), Constitutional Law (4 hours) and the continuation of Legal Research and Writing (1 hour).
-1L students must also take between 5-7 elective credits in the Spring (to reach the 14 credit minimum and 16 credit maximum).
+In the spring, each student must take three required courses — Property (4 hours), Constitutional Law (4 hours) and the continuation of Legal Research and Writing II (2 hours).
+First-year students must also take between 5-7 elective credits in the Spring (to reach the 15 credit minimum and 17 credit maximum).

 Regular class attendance is required.
 Refer to the Academic Policies for more details.

 All students are expected to have read and studied assignments before class, including the first class of the semester.
 Initial assignments will be posted on the course home pages on LawWeb.
 Professors rely heavily on the traditional law school Socratic method in first-year classes.

 The Student Records Office (SRO) enrolls all first-year students in the three required courses in the spring, and 1Ls are required to enroll in 5-7 elective credits during the spring enrollment process occurring in late October via the Lottery Course Selector (LCS) system in LawWeb (details to follow).
 1Ls can also take one J-term course, but this does not reduce the number of credits required for the spring semester.